 Getting all Technical about Space and a Meteorite

-The necklace to the left was made from the Campo Del Cielo meteorite.
+The necklace above was made from the Campo Del Cielo meteorite.
 Here’s information about it from Diamonds and Coal.

 ABOUT THE CAMPO DEL CIELO METEORITE: